How can I get rid of acne on my face?

 Retinoids, derived from vitamin A, are particularly effective in treating both inflammatory and non-inflammatory forms of acne.
 Their benefits include:

-• Improved skin texture : Retinoids promote smoother, more even skin by stimulating collagen production.
+• Improved skin texture: Retinoids promote smoother, more even skin by stimulating collagen production.

-4. Alpha-hydroxy acids (AHAs)
+4. Alpha-hydroxy acids (AHA)

-Alpha hydroxy acids, such as glycolic acid and lactic acid, are used to gently exfoliate the skin.
-They are particularly useful for:
+Alpha-hydroxy acids, such as glycolic acid and lactic acid, are used to gently exfoliate the skin.
+They are particularly useful for :

 These acids are often found in cleansers, serums or masks.